 Social media statistics on users show that 50% of them are there to learn about new products and services, and 40% wish to stay up to date on company news.

 90% of businesses choose social media platforms to improve their brand image and communication with its customers.

 When it comes to social media goals, 90% of social marketers say brand awareness is their number one priority.
 They also wish to drive sales and generate more leads through social marketing, but to meet those goals they need to improve their communication with the customers.

-In fact, social media statistics for business reveal that 63% of customers expect an exceptional customer service via social media platforms, and nearly all brands complied to their wishes.
+In fact, social media statistics for businesses reveal that 63% of customers expect exceptional customer service via social media platforms, and nearly all brands complied with their wishes.
 24.7% of customers prefer live chat support, 19.4% prefer email and only 16.1% of customers wish to know about the brand using a toll-free phone service.

-37. Instagram is the most engaging platform with an average engagement rate per post of 2.26%, as opposed to Facebook’s 0.21% and Twitter 0.06%.
+Instagram is the most engaging platform with an average engagement rate per post of 2.26%, as opposed to Facebook’s 0.21% and Twitter’s 0.06%.